 All requests will be answered on a “first come, first served” basis as staff time permits.
-Turnaround is usually less than two weeks.
+Turnaround is usually less than three weeks.

-Please note: Although we can provide access to Foresters records through 1941, our online index currently only lists records through 1935.
-If you would like to search for a record between 1936-1941, please contact us at firstname.lastname@example.org and we will assist you with your search.
+Please note: Although we can provide access to Foresters records through 1951, our online index currently only lists records through 1935.
+We are adding more recent records to that index, but if you would like to search for a record between 1936-1951, please contact us at firstname.lastname@example.org and we will assist you with your search.